Devon Energy Corporation research snapshot

 Valuation and margin of safety

-At $42.41, DVN sits close to the tool-verified base case, far below the bullish case, and well above the bear case.
+At $45.13, DVN sits below the analyst average target of $59.38 and well above the bear case, with 12.50x trailing and 8.65x forward earnings.
 Margin of safety improves if the price falls toward cash-flow support or if the combined company proves durable cost and synergy gains.

 Source-backed data